tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 * A marketing campaign centered around learning journeys, not careers (*"Don't become a marketing manager, become someone who knows how to run user research"*)
 * A GTM motion that leverages communities of practice - not building your audience, but finding your people
 * Show the magic: show the most transformative posts in the feed and frame them as learning moments
+* A deeper and expanded partnership with [the paper ceiling](https://www.tearthepaperceiling.org/)

 Product:
 * A north star for the LinkedIn feed around what a "good" post is.
 Centering value around learning